-Taxable income differs from income as reported in the consolidated statements of loss and comprehensive loss.
+Taxable income differs from income as reported in the consolidated statements of income and comprehensive income.
 As a result, current tax is the expected tax due on taxable income less adjustments to prior periods using tax rates enacted, or substantively enacted as at the reporting date in jurisdictions where the Company operates.